Old Town San Diego State Historic Park: Commercial concessions

 The commercial facilities in Old Town State Park, such as restaurants and gift shops, are managed by outside contractors.
 For more than 30 years the largest single contractor was Bazaar del Mundo ("Bazaar of the World"), run by San Diego businesswoman Diane Powers.
 In a controversial move, in 2005 the state park agency did not renew her contract but awarded it to Plaza del Pasado ("Plaza of the Past"), run by Delaware North Companies.
 The goal was to create a more authentic and historically accurate presentation and appreciation of life and commerce in San Diego from 1821 to 1872.
 However revenue plunged under the new management.
 In spring 2009, Delaware North withdrew from its contract with the state and management changed hands to the Old Town Family Hospitality Corporation, headed by local restaurateur Chuck Ross.
-The commercial area is now called Fiesta de Reyes ("Festival of the Kings").
+The commercial area is now called Fiesta de Reyes ("Festival of the Kings") featuring local goods, foods, and souvenirs that reference San Diego's culture and history.